 Payment processing costs

-When you accept credit card payments, there's usually a fee that comes with it, typically ranging from 1.5% to 3.5% per transaction.
+When you accept credit card payments, there's usually a fee that comes with it, typically a percentage of the transaction plus a per-transaction fee.
 This fee covers several smaller fees that are passed on to the credit card network, the bank that issued the card, and the payment processor.

 There are a couple of ways these credit card processing fees are calculated.
 One common way is a flat-rate model, where you pay a percentage of the transaction amount plus a small, flat fee.
 Another way is called the interchange-plus model, which can be a bit more complex.
 It breaks down your point-of-sale (POS) fees into two parts: the wholesale rate set by card networks (interchange) and a small markup from your payment processor (the “plus”).
 This pricing structure gives you more clarity and control over what you’re actually paying for each transaction.